Martinez, California

 Contra Costa Regional Medical Center (in-city, county public)Contra Costa Health (county-public, accepts Medi-Cal + many PPOs)in-city (0-10 min)Full L&D; Level II NICU; county-run safety-net hospital

-John Muir Medical Center Walnut CreekJohn Muir (PPO)15-20 min via I-680Regional Level III NICU (only one in Contra Costa County); Level II Trauma Center; the default PPO L&D for commercially insured Martinez families
+John Muir Medical Center Walnut CreekJohn Muir (PPO)15-20 min via I-680Regional Level III NICU (only one in Contra Costa County); Level II Trauma Center; the default PPO L&D for commercially insured Martinez buyers

 Kaiser Permanente Walnut Creek Medical CenterKaiser (closed)15-20 minFull Kaiser L&D + on-site NICU